MichaelCurrin/dev-cheatsheets/cheatsheets/html/noscript.md

 ---
-title: Noscript
+title: Noscript tag
 ---

-When JavaScript is disabled by the user, or by an adblocker or if the JS is not compatible in a browser, it is a good idea to have a fallback.
-The noscript HTML tag can be used to show a message.
-Especially if the site looks like a blank page without JS.
+When JavaScript is disabled by the user, or by an adblocker or if the JS is not compatible in a browser, it is a good idea to have a fallback message.
+The noscript HTML tag can be used to show a message is JS cannot run.
+This is especially useful if the site looks like a blank page when JS cannot run.

 Previously only in the body, it now also works in the head but there it must contain links etc. and not content.